poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 While many countries have general prohibitions or restrictions on dual citizenship, few explicitly prohibit dual citizenship, specifically with the United States.
 These prohibitions are often rooted in concerns over national security, the potential dilution of national identity, and the legal complexities that dual allegiance might introduce.

-Here is a list of countries that prohibit US dual citizenship.
+Here is a list of countries that prohibit dual citizenship with the United States:

 Country